AequilibraE/aequilibrae/docs/source/index.rst

 AequilibraE is the first comprehensive Python package for transportation modeling, and it aims to provide all the resources not easily available from other open-source packages in the Python (NumPy, really) ecosystem.

+If you are looking for the documentation for AequilibraE for QGIS, you can see it on its own webpage `aequilibrae for QGIS 3 <http://www.aequilibrae.com/qgis>`__

 Contents
 --------